ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 ## Processing Pasted Data

+The clipboard data will be processed by default [Using the Value Formatter for Export](/value-formatters/#use-value-formatter-for-export) to format the cells when copied, and [Using the Value Parser for Import](/value-parsers/#use-value-parser-for-import) to format the cells when pasted.

-It is possible to process clipboard data before pasting it into the grid.
+It is possible to override this behaviour specifically for the clipboard.
 This can be done either on individual cells or the whole paste operation.

 ### Processing Individual Cells